2018 General Rules and Regulations

 At the end of the regular season the top four players advance to the finals as follows; The 1st and 4th placed

 player in each division shall advance to Semi-Final 1.
 The 2nd and 3rd placed players advance to Semi-Final 2.
-For the 2017 season onwards, the league will no longer include a consolation play-off round for players finishing 5th - 8th.

 All play-off matches are generally played over two legs, which each player choosing a venue, unless BOTH